 In New York State we have held Jim Story Competitions twice.
 The first year we did it as part of our first (and only) show.
 The following year we chose to not have a show, but our growers had manipulated gourd that could/should be entered in the JSA competition.
 'Well, there's no rule that says theJSA competition z: place at a show, it just says that the "entrant must win a stae chapter competition to be eligible."

-must do.
-One, Choose a date for the competition and spread the word among your
+you must do.
+One, Choose a date for the competition and spread the word

-membership, and Two, Recruit a couple of judges who are familiar with the
+among your membership, and Two, Recruit a couple of judges who are

 Here are a few tips for encouraging your members to start manipulation gourds.